otrv4/otrv4/otrv4.md

 ## Security Properties

-In an off the record conversation, both sides can verify the identity of the other participant (but cannot transfer this knowledge to a third party).
+In an off the record conversation, both sides can verify the identity of the other participant but cannot transfer this knowledge to a third party.
 Participants can converse with the assurance that their conversation will not be read or modified by a hostile third party.

-To resemble an in-person conversation means that both ends can deny that they have participated in said conversation.
-Both ends can also deny having sent one or many of the exchanged messages in the conversation.
+To resemble an in-person conversation means that both ends can deny that they have participated in that conversation.
+Both can also deny having sent any of the exchanged messages in the conversation.

-### DAKE properties
+### Deniable Authenticated Key Exchange (DAKE) properties
  * Mutual authentication
  * Participation repudiation for both initiator and receiver

 ### Conversation properties
  * Confidentiality
  * Integrity
- * Forward secrecy
+ * Data Message Forward Secrecy, handling the case where OTR4 transcripts exist and elliptic curve cryptography has been broken
  * Message deniability

 Threats that an OTR conversation does not mitigate: